MrValdez/PyCon-APAC-2018-renpy-workshop/README.md

     return
 ```

-Add the line above but change "firstname" to your own first name (small letters).
+Add the line above but change "firstname" to your own first name (small letters, no space).

 The show command is how you present a character to the player.
+The syntax is "show <character> <emotion>".
 You might notice that the character is a blank paper doll.
 This is the default image for characters in ren'py.

-Tip: When making games, one of the excuses I heard is that people need to have the BEST art before doing work on the game.
+Tip: When making games, one of the excuses I hear is that people need to have the BEST art before doing work on the game.
 This default paper doll image can be used while your game script is being developed.

-11. Time to add some images.
+11. Time to add some real images, instead of placeholders.
 Go back to the projects selection and click on the images directory.

 ![](https://raw.githubusercontent.com/MrValdez/PyCon-APAC-2018-renpy-workshop/master/images-folder-select.png)